Mailing lists are forums for teaching, collaboration, discussion, entertainment, announcements, and more.

 Change notification: ITS will notify customers using the Alerts and Outages page of service availability and service delivery issues for UT Lists.

 Lists that have been inactive for 380 days will be closed automatically.
-To reactivate an inactive list, send a message to the list.
+To reactivate an inactive list, simply send a message to the list to indicate activity.

 Closed lists will be purged and removed 90 days after the date they were closed.
-To reactivate a closed list, send an email request to the ITS Help Desk.
+To reactivate a closed list, send an email request to the ITS Service Desk at email@example.com.